VladaAlek/find-mysterious-word/README.md

     -  ![Staging and Pushing Issues](/assets/images/codeanywhere_unreliability%20.jpg)
     -  ![Staging and Pushing Solution](/assets/images/tutor_support.png)

-- **Blame** option in the GitHub used to access and examine the deployment history
+- **Blame** option in the GitHub used to access and examine the deployment history.

     - [Blame](/assets/images/blame_github.png)

+- **Commit** option in the GitHub used to access and examine the previous code versions.

 - Issue that the time_counter function was called before all other functions or in the wrong place of the play_game function disrupting the desired line of commands.